mhnaufal/go-no-zero-day/README.md

 - Array is a set of element whereas slice is reference to each of the element

 ### 📅 Day 5

 - [key] = value pair similiar in other programming languages
 - Detect if a value exist in a map by creating a two variable accessing a key from the map

+### 📅 Day

+- Like usual function in other programming languages, except for the syntax
+- Function in Go can has multiple return values